gmihir/tritonlink/README.md

 ## How to build project

 First, you will need to install Eclipse and create a new dynamic web project.
 Then, get the files we have created and import them into your project.
 Next, you should install PostgreSQL locally, as well as Apache Tomcat v.9.0.
-Then, just click run in Eclipse!
+Then, just navigate to home.jsp click run in Eclipse!

 ## The Forms